rmjordas/alys/README.md

 reasons and I kinda forgot about this repo).

 Hopefully, this newest iteration would lead to the desired `v1.0.0` release.
-This time, it's written with JavaScript using the React framework.
-I didn't try making my own style guide this time, so I would speed time tweaking the design and stuff.

 ## Quick Start